mrueda/beacon2-ri-tools/utils/bff_validator/README.md

     echo 'eval $(perl -I ~/perl5/lib/perl5/ -Mlocal::lib)' >> ~/.bashrc

 Also, we're using _xlsx2csv_, which is a python script.

     $ pip install xlsx2csv

+# HOW TO RUN BFF-VALIDATOR

 For executing `bff-validator` you will need: